faithruth/kanzu-support-desk/readme.txt

 By default, tickets are only visible to the customer who logged them and your staff ( users with role ksd_agent, ksd_supervisor or a site administrator)

-= Can my customers log tickets by sending me an email? =

-With an [optional add-on activated](https://kanzucode.com/downloads/kanzu-support-desk-mail), yes they can.
-By default though, they can use a support form on your website and add replies to the ticket on your website.

-= Where can I find KSD documentation and user guides? =

-For help setting-up and configuring KSD, please refer to our [user guide](https://kanzucode.com/kb_topic/kb-kanzu-support-desk/)

 = Will KSD work with my theme? =

 Yes, it will

-= Can a customer reply to the agent email from his inbox? =

-You'd need to have [the email add-on](https://kanzucode.com/downloads/kanzu-support-desk-mail) active for this to work

 = Can an agent delete a ticket? =